-The proposed forest resiliency project is currently undergoing environmental review in accordance with the California Environmental Quality Act (CEQA).
+The GSNR's forest resiliency project is currently undergoing environmental review in accordance with the California Environmental Quality Act (CEQA).
 The CEQA process is intended to ensure any and all potential impacts are identified, comprehensively evaluated, and mitigated to the fullest extent feasible.
-A Draft Environmental Impact Report (DEIR) was released was released for public review and comment on October 22, 2024 and closed following a 90-day review period on January 20, 2025.
-The submitted comments are currently being reviewed and will be responded to, as appropriate, as part of the development of the final EIR, which will be presented to the Golden State Finance Authority (GSFA) Board for final certification in mid-2025.
-See Question 14 on how to participate in that process.
+A Draft Environmental Impact Report (DEIR) was released for public review and comment on October 22, 2024 and closed following a 90-day review period on January 20, 2025.
+Since that time, GSNR staff have been diligently analyzing the more than 5,500 public comments received.